 What was the first pop-punk band?

-There is no single answer, but the Ramones in the 1970s laid the melodic-yet-fast template, and Descendents and Buzzcocks are often credited as early architects.
-The genre’s mainstream breakthrough came later with Green Day and The Offspring in 1994.
+There’s no single answer, but the Ramones laid the melodic-yet-fast template in the 1970s, and Descendents and Buzzcocks are often credited as early architects.
+The genre’s mainstream breakthrough came later, with Green Day and The Offspring in 1994.

 Why did pop-punk become popular again?

-A wave of nostalgia, streaming rediscovery and new artists like Machine Gun Kelly and WILLOW brought the sound back to the charts around 2020.
-Older fans revisited the classics while a younger TikTok generation discovered them.
+A wave of nostalgia, streaming rediscovery, and new artists like Machine Gun Kelly and WILLOW brought the sound back to the charts around 2020.
+Older fans revisited the classics while a younger TikTok generation discovered them for the first time.

 What instruments define the pop-punk sound?